erudinsky/Azure-Bicep-Workshop/Workshop/1-RBAC-as-code.md

 This is the first hands-on lab of this workshop.
 In this lab we will do the following:

 * Create three security groups in Azure Active Directory.
 Members of these groups will get access to resources that they are entitled to see / manage;
-* Create [custom role](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles) definitions and store them under subscription scope;
+* Create [custom role](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles) definitions under subscription scope;
-* Assign custom roles to relevant security groups.
+* Assign custom roles to relevant security groups under subscription scope.

 In a large Azure environment such approach helps to keep properly control on custom role's permissions and manage them at-scale.